Echoes from the Past

 Gorse TMS, OS, EM

-Recorded in five locations in Stonnall, Lynn, Shenstone and Footherley (Stonnall Gorse, Gorsey Piece, Gorsey Leasow and Footherley Gorse), Gorse is one of the most challenging items in this collection.
+Recorded in six locations in Stonnall, Lynn, Shenstone Footherley and not far away at Weeford (Stonnall Gorse, Gorsey Piece , Gorsey Leasow, Footherley Gorse and Weeford Gorse), Gorse is one of the most challenging items in this collection.
 Despite the seemingly obvious reference to the gorse plant, Ulex europaeus, also known as furze, the problem is that, in each and every instance, the plant could not have found a suitable environment to flourish.
 This is because gorse requires dry, well-drained areas in a relatively high places, whereas all the examples of the place-name Gorse in this locality occur in in relatively low, wet and boggy places.
 For example, Footherley Gorse is adjacent to Footherley Brook.
 Clearly, an explanation for the name must be sought elsewhere.
-The only reasonable explanation is an origin in the Celtic-speaking Iron Age pointing to Welsh y gors, meaning the marsh.
+The only reasonable explanation is an origin in the Celtic-speaking Iron Age pointing to a common ancestor of Welsh y gors, meaning the marsh.
+Gorsey seems to retain a vestige of the Brittonic plural suffix -ydd.

 Grove Hill TMS, OS, EM